This article covers the following topics:

 - Obtain REGISTERED database.

-- Test the device in an accredited Test Lab.
+- Test the device at an accredited KNX test lab.

-- Submit the positive result from the lab to the KNX Association.
+- Submit the positive test result to KNX Association (done by KNX test lab).

 - Obtain CERTIFIED database.